List

 The HTTP verb must be

-If the collection has a parent resource, The URI should contain a field corresponding to the collection parent’s name.
+If the collection has a parent resource, The URI must contain a field corresponding to the collection parent’s name.

-. - The URI should have a variable corresponding to this field.
+parent. - The URI must have a variable corresponding to this field.

 - The

-field should be the only variable in the URI path.
-All remaining parameters should map to URI query parameters.
+parentfield must be the only variable in the URI path.
+All remaining parameters must map to URI query parameters.

 -